Dental Bridges Bellingham

 Dental bridges are made of porcelain and/or ceramic, so the restoration itself cannot decay.
 But the teeth that rest underneath these bridges certainly can.
 If bacteria or harmful particles are allowed to seep under the bridge, they can attack the remaining tooth structure, causing cavities to form and additional restorative care to be required.

 This is why our dental team will continually stress the importance of good oral hygiene habits at home.
-By brushing, flossing, and rinsing regularly, it limits the amount of bad bacteria, keeping your mouth clear and clean of anything that might try to negatively impact your underlying tooth structures.
+Brushing, flossing, and rinsing regularly limit the amount of bad bacteria, keeping your mouth clear and clean of anything that might try to negatively impact your underlying tooth structures.